adarshahd/simpleaccount-app/README.md

 ## Accounting and inventory management software

 SimpleAccount is an account and inventory management software.
 Current features include inventory, accounting and invoicing functionalities.

-Many features are planned and currently in conceptualization.
+This application is under active development with many more features under development.

 ## SimpleAccount is a free software